Afag-Ramazanova/DE_final_project/README.md

 - **CI/CD Integration**: Automated pipeline for dependency installation, code linting, formatting, testing, and deployment.
 - **Infrastructure as Code**: Fully deployed using AWS CloudFormation for infrastructure setup and management.

+## How It Works
+1. The user inputs a natural language question via the web interface.
+2. The app sends the question to **Anthropic Claude 3.5** through AWS Bedrock.
+3. The AI generates an SQL query tailored to the question.
+4. The SQL query is executed on the **AWS RDS** database.
+5. The results are converted back to natural language and displayed to the user.

 ## Use Case
 This microservice is designed for **business (inventory) users** who need actionable insights from their databases but lack SQL expertise.
 For this implementation, the database is an **Amazon inventory database**, containing the following columns: